 Covent Garden Market

-My father worked as a porter in Covent Garden Market for most of his adult life, as did his father.
+My father, Albert McSweeney — better known as Mack — worked as a porter in Covent Garden Market for most of his adult life, as did his father, also Albert.

-Taken sometime in the early 1960s, the above photograph shows my Dad, in the foreground, pulling a barrow and looking to his left.
-This was probably as a precaution, in case the Old Bill were doing their job.
+The above picture was taken by a Fleet Street photographer.
+It shows my Dad, in the foreground, pulling a barrow and looking to his left.
+This was probably as a precaution against traffic, but it is equally possible that he was on the lookout for Old Bill in the unlikely event Plod were doing their job and collaring villains.
 In its heyday, much of the activity in the market was centred around nicking anything that wasn’t nailed down.

 My Dad preferred to describe his working day as one spent ducking and diving.